A simple face-to-face conversation can make you happy and less stressed at the end of the day, according to a study

 Joking is enough to increase your daily well-being.

-A new study co-authored by University of Kansas communication professor and friendship expert Jeffrey Hall has revealed some interesting findings about communication and its impact on human relationships.
+A new study co-authored by University of Kansas communication professor and friendship expert Jeffrey Hall has revealed some interesting findings regarding communication and its impact on human relationships.
 According to the study, engaging in intentional conversations matters most when it comes to feeling connected to friends and loved ones.

 In the study, conducted by researchers at five campuses, more than 900 participants were asked to engage in one of seven types of communication for one day: